ManharanSingh/qa-automation-project/project/README.md

 # QA Automation Project 🚀
+# This project is built as part of my QA Automation learning journey
 ## 📌 Overview

 This project is an end-to-end QA Automation framework built using **Selenium, Pytest, and Page Object Model (POM)**.